 “Leadership cannot exist in a vacuum but must be for something.
 So we connect leadership directly to making a difference in communities.” — John B. Stephenson, former president of Berea College and founder of Brushy Fork Institute

-For more than two decades, Brushy Fork Institute has worked with communities across central Appalachia.
-This work has focused on the development of leadership skills and capacity, organizational development, and community development.
-It has also grown our understanding of what it takes for a community to move toward what we call “community transformation.”
+For nearly three decades, Brushy Fork Institute has worked to expand leadership capacity throughout the coalfield regions of Central Appalachia.
+These efforts have grown our understanding of what it takes for a community to move toward what we call community transformation.

 The Brushy Fork Institute Community Leadership Curriculum provides a tool through which communities can build this local capacity.
-We’ve designed our curriculum so that it can be adapted to meet the needs of individual communities and also be implemented at a low cost.
+We’ve designed our curriculum so that it can be adapted to meet the needs of individual communities and implemented with ordinary financial resources.

 - To provide high-quality workshop sessions that will increase leadership skills and offer valuable perspectives, insights, and examples of success

 - To increase the pool of local leaders directly involved in community development

 - To stimulate community improvement projects that show visible results

 - To connect with local strategic planning efforts and help turn those plans into reality